SlimeKnights/slimeknights.github.io/docs/roadmap/ancient-tools.md

 ## Frypan

 The frypan is a unqiue melee weapon.
 It can be found in dungeons, igloos, and alike.
 It has the following behavior:
-The frypan is a unqiue melee weapon.
-It can be found in dungeons, igloos, and alike.
-It has the following behavior:

 * **Parts**: Tool Head (melee/harvest), Bow Limb (ranged)
 * **Model**:
     * Pan head uses the tool head material.